 - You put quality first.
 Local doesn’t always stand for “the best match for your project”.
-If you have specific project, for instance, you run your website on particular CMS, you’d better find a team that knows that CMS thoroughly.
+If you have a specific project, for instance, you run your website on a particular CMS, you’d better find a team that knows that CMS thoroughly.

 - You want to avoid extra expenses.
-You don’t have to commute to the place of meeting, so the travel expenses don’t boost your project budget.
+You don’t have to commute to a place of a meeting, so the travel expenses don’t boost your project budget.
 Besides, almost all means of communication are free of charge.
 Of course, you can pay, for example, for all chats archive in Slack, but it seems like you got other issues to spend money on.

 - Every minute counts.
 Remote collaboration is all about scheduling and being precise.
-You have to plan the workflow, the main milestones’ checkpoints, the time of chat so that doesn’t intervene in the other processes.
+You have to plan the workflow, the main milestones’ checkpoints, the time of a chat so that doesn’t intervene in the other processes.

-Nevertheless, the remote work model appers to be the most competitive and flexible one.
+Nevertheless, the remote work model appears to be the most competitive and flexible one.
 You are to see how rewarding that workflow is after a few first tasks so go remote and find a team that can implement all of your ideas.